qualialibre/signatum.miner/README.md

 # signatum.miner
 Optimizations on the official AMD Windows miner from signatum.io

-Test on rx 480 4G/8G and RX 460 4G
+Test on rx 480 4G/8G, RX 460 4G an dRX 470.

 Average gain time is about 5% from the official miner.

-<b>Installation</b>
+I did this so everybody enjoy a little upgrade in MHS for the little time left to mine signatum.

+<b>Installation instructions</b><br>
 Just unzip the package over where sgminer.exe reside and <B>delete all .BIN </b> files.

-I did this so everybody enjoy a little upgrade in MHS for the little time left to mine signatum.

 Enjoy !